sergeynordicresults/sergeynordicresults.github.io/index.md

 Jordan Peterson: If You want to understand a MEANING of actions, You should see a RESULT.
 RESULT is a MEANING
 </pre></details></blockquote>

+> "People in Ukraine should just surrender / don't participate in battles / sit in a bunker and don't go out"

 > "We do the same that USA did in Siria.
 Why wont you reprimand USA instead?"